 The provider shall maintain appropriate classroom space, equipment, materials, and supplies.
-All classrooms will be fully equipped to serve the designated number of children per class.
+All classrooms will be fully equipped to serve the designated number of students per class.
 All classrooms will be learning center based and equipped with materials that promote language and literacy, mathematical thinking, reading, writing, listening, fine and gross motor development, scientific inquiry, block play, dramatic play, sand/water play and art.
-Other centers may be added or taken away based on selected curriculum and topics of study.
-Each learning center will be made available to children daily.
+Each learning center will be made available to children daily without limits of use.